 No Products in the Cart

 Falcon’s longspan shelving is generally quite stable, if the floor is flat and even and the loads on the shelves are not too heavy.
-However, if the floors are uneven or you need to load up the shelves with heavier items you may need to secure your shelving for greater stability.
-Fastening is also recommended for high traffic areas or where you need aids to reach items at higher levels.
-There are a two main ways that this additional security can be achieved.
+However, if the floors are uneven or you need to load up the shelves with heavier items you may need to fasten your shelving to the floor.
+Fastening is also recommended for high traffic areas or where you need steps or mechanical aids to reach items at higher levels.
+There are a two main ways to achieve additional security:

 If it isn't practical to drill into the floor, then it is possible to fasten Falcon’s longspan shelving to the wall.
 Using this method, the unit should remain standing with its footplates on the floor.